We provide blood test services for adults and children in separate clinics in the hospital:

 Do I need an appointment for my blood test?

 At North Middlesex University Hospital we now operate appointment system, please see details above.
 The Laurels Healthy Living Centre operates an open access (walk-in) policy.
 For patients who are not fasting, the afternoon or early evening is the best time to come as it is usually least busy then and you may be seen in as little as 10 minutes.
 Monday mornings are usually the busiest times so please avoid these if possible.

 What happens during a blood test?

-At the North Middlesex University Hospital and the Laurels Healthy Living Centre your blood will be taken by a group of staff, called phlebotomists, who are very skilled at it.
+At the North Middlesex University Hospital and the Laurels Healthy Living Centre your blood will be taken by a group of skilled staff, called phlebotomists.
 It is normally a quick and almost painless procedure.

 The phlebotomist will take the blood from the crease of the elbow of the arm you use least.
 This normally has a vein that can be accessed easily (you can normally see this vein as a blue line if you look at your arm).
 A strap is placed above the elbow and tightened slightly to increase the size of the vein.
 A needle is placed in the vein and blood is sucked into an attached tube.
 After taking the blood the phlebotomist will use a cotton wool pad and tape to cover the spot the needle entered to prevent any bleeding.
 In children, the phlebotomist may use an anaesthetic spray before taking their blood to make it even easier.